skupperproject/skupper-example-iperf/README.md

 Creating a link requires use of two `skupper` commands in conjunction, `skupper token create` and `skupper link create`.

 The `skupper token create` command generates a secret token that signifies permission to create a link.
 The token also carries the link details.
 Then, in a remote namespace, The `skupper link create` command uses the token to create a link to the namespace that generated it.

 **Note:** The link token is truly a *secret*.
 Anyone who has the token can link to your namespace.
 Make sure that only those you trust have access to it.

 First, use `skupper token create` in one namespace to generate the token.
 Then, use `skupper link create` in the other to create a link.
-Continue this pattern until all namespaces are linked.

 _**Console for public1:**_